-The Department of Human Development and Family Studies has several initiatives in the works to increase our global presence in education and human services.
+The Department of Human Development and Family Sciences has several initiatives in the works to increase our global presence in education and human services.
 Study abroad opportunities are available for students in Bahamas, Barbados, Cayman Islands, Greece, Italy and South Africa.

 In Spring 2018, Dr. Allison Karpyn will be teaching HDFS 347 Program Development and Evaluation, with a study abroad component over the spring break vacation.
 Students will travel to the Bahamas where they will conduct a program evaluation with the One Eleuthera Foundation, a non-profit dedicated to expanding economic, educational and nutrition opportunities for underserved residents on the island of Eleuthera.
 For more information, visit the Institute for Global Studies.
 To learn about Dr. Karpyn’s Fulbright research with One Eleurthera, visit UDaily.

-Human Development and Family Studies offers a service learning trip to Barbados every other winter.
+HDFS offers a service learning trip to Barbados every other winter.
 Human Services students are able to complete their 50-hour internship placement with a Barbadian agency while immersing themselves in the island culture.
 Visit the study abroad website or the Institute for Global Studies for more information.

 Early Childhood Education majors now have the opportunity for an international student teaching experience in at the Cayman International Schools (CIS).
 CIS is an high quality educational institution with world-class facilities and a diverse teacher and student population.
 For program details, visit the study abroad website.